LIVIAETS/miccai_weakly_supervised_tutorial/readme.md

 ```diff
 -Important:
 ```
-## 1- Slides employed during the tutorial will be very soon released (we are waiting for permission from authors to share their images)
+## 1- Slides employed during the tutorial are already available (check the documents folder).

 ## 2- We are working on a survey that will compile all the works on weakly and semi-supervised segmentation with deep models, which will be on arxiv within the next weeks.

 # Code demo for the weakly supervised segmentation tutorial at MICCAI 2019